nbeddows/meen-i8080-arcade/docs/README-bin.md

 For supported desktop platforms The Simple Direct MediaLayer (SDL) is used to render the output and requires a keyboard for interaction (keyboard controls are documented towards the end of this document).
 For supported embedded platforms an st7789 based lcd screen is required for rendering the output (tested with 320x240) with a minimum of 4 buttons for interaction (button controls are documented towards the end of this document).

+I don't consider the emulation to be the most efficient, accurate or to be extensively tested, but I'm happy with where it is at.

 ### Running the application